 - This is part of our style guidelines.
 It also makes faster code because there are no destructors, and more maintainable code because there are no shutdown order dependencies.

 - There are many handy routines which operate on strings.
 You can use IntToString() if you want to do atoi(), and StringPrintf() if you need the full power of printf.
 You can use WriteInto() to make a C++ string writeable by a C API.
 StringPiece makes it easy and efficient to write functions that take both C++ and C style strings.

 - For function input parameters, prefer to pass a string by const reference instead of making a new copy.

 - For function output parameters, it is OK to either return a new string or pass a pointer to a string.
 Performance wise, there isn’t much difference.

-- Often, efficency is not paramount, but sometimes it is - when working in an inner loop, pay special attention to minimize the amount of string construction that we do, and the number of temporary copies that we make
+- Often, efficiency is not paramount, but sometimes it is - when working in an inner loop, pay special attention to minimize the amount of string construction, and the number of temporary copies made.

 - When you use std::string, you can end up constructing lots of temporary string objects if you aren’t careful, or copying the string lots of times.
 Each copy makes a call to malloc, which needs a lock, and slows things down.
 Try to minimize how many temporaries get constructed.

 - When building a string, prefer “string1 += string2; string1 += string3;” to “string1 = string1 + string2 + string3;” Better still, if you are doing lots of this, consider a string builder class.